 The Link Between Erectile Dysfunction and Heart Problems

-If doctors know ED could be a risk factor for cardiovascular disease, then doctors can use ED for prognostic utility.
+If doctors know ED can be a risk factor for cardiovascular disease, then they can use ED for prognostic utility.
 A 2012 study found ED is a better predictor of cardiovascular disease than other risk factors, including smoking and family history.
 Among men aged 40 to 49, new heart disease patients were 50 times more likely to have ED than not; among men over 70, this had fallen to only a five-fold increased risk for ED.

-Endothelial dysfunction occurs when the inner lining of blood vessels becomes inflamed, which is closely linked to heart disease, stroke and diabetes.
+Endothelial dysfunction occurs when the inner lining of blood vessels becomes inflamed, which is closely linked to heart disease, stroke, and diabetes.
 A 2005 study found that ED may be closely linked to endothelial dysfunction, as blood vessels in the penis are narrower in diameter than anywhere else in the body, meaning blood flow is restricted sooner.

 A 2013 study found ED is linked to heart disease and early death in men, both with and without a history of cardiovascular disease.
 Men with severe ED and without known heart disease had a 35 percent greater risk of hospitalization for cardiovascular problems and 93 percent higher chance of mortality than men without erectile problems.